-The Yale University Art Gallery is known worldwide for its collections of American art, the Jarves Collection of early Italian paintings, the finds excavated at the ancient Roman city of Dura-Europos, the Société Anonyme Collection of early-twentieth-century European and American art, and most recently the Charles B. Benenson Collection of African Art.
-The Gallery is celebrating the fiftieth anniversary of the opening of the Louis I. Kahn building with a complete restoration, reopening in 2006.
+The Yale University Art Gallery is known worldwide for its collections of American art, the Jarves Collection of early Italian paintings, the finds excavated at the ancient Roman city of Dura-Europos, the Société Anonyme Collection of early-twentieth-century European and American art, and most recently the Charles B. Benenson Collection of African art.
+The Gallery is celebrating the fiftieth anniversary of the opening of the Louis I. Kahn building with a complete renovation, reopening in late 2006.
 Gallery programming remains active, with permanent and collection exhibitions in the Egerton Swartwout building.